Prepare & make the most of your trip.

 - Apply for your visa: If you have applied for your visa online (e-visa), bring the printout of the email of the Visa Grant with you and save it on your phone.

 - Check the requirements regarding entry to Australia.
-Specifically check any vaccination documentation you will need and COVID-19 testing timing prior to departure.

 - Apply for your passport, ensure your passport is valid 6 months beyond your longest possible stay.